erenesto/gralig/README.md

 CorvusCSS is a simple, clean, grayish CSS library.
 (You can make it colorfull with helpers).
 It can be starting point for your CSS development.
 It provides a set of small modules, including flexbox based grid and dark mode.
 There is no JS, only CSS.

-It's part of CorvusUI.
-Next project will be CorvusReact...

 ## Download

 CDN